 Position statement.
-Computing is exciting because it's constantly changing; it's also our greatest challenge.
+Computing is exciting because it constantly changes; but change is also our greatest challenge.
 The power of computing is that it touches everything—our work, homes, education, leisure, and safety.
-Increasingly, researchers and software developers are challenged by interdisciplinary work that requires us to understand our discipline as well as many others.
-The need for clear and effective cross-disciplinary working and communication has never been so strong.
-Likewise, never have there been so many demands on our staff for their skills.
+Increasingly, researchers and software professionals are challenged by interdisciplinary work that requires us to understand our discipline as well as many others.

-Currently, as VP Member and Geographic Activities, I have examined the needs of communities worldwide.
+Currently, as VP of Member and Geographic Activities I have examined the needs of communities worldwide.
 I was not surprised to find they are each different.
-We must do more to support regional variation.
-If elected, I will encourage the Society to better support professional development in computing, including promoting industry-focused publication of research outcomes and enabling networking opportunities to support industry, academic, interdisciplinary, and localized community building.
+We must do more to support Regional variation.
+If elected, I will encourage the Society to better support professional development in computing, including promoting industry-focused publication of research outcomes and enabling networking opportunities to support industry, academic, interdisciplinary and localized community building.

 Biography.
-Professor Elizabeth (Liz) Burd is a Pro-Vice Chancellor at the University of Newcastle, Australia.
-Previously, she was dean at Durham University in the UK.
-Burd teaches software engineering at the undergraduate and graduate levels.
-Prior to her new appointment, she led Durham's Technology Enhanced Learning research group, a group of 20 research staff and students, and was until recently director of the UK's Centre for Excellence: Active Learning in Computing.
-She has research collaborations with firms that include IBM, Microsoft, British Telecommunication, BAE, and Logica.
-In past years, she has garnered millions of dollars in research funds.
-Burd is currently the CS Second Vice President and VP for Member and Geographic Activities and chair of IEEE's Pre-University Education Committee (2011-2013).
-Previously, she has been Computer Society VP Education Activities (2010–2012).
-Burd has served on the program committees for more than 20 IEEE conferences.
+Professor Elizabeth (Liz) Burd is a Pro vice-Chancellor at the University of Newcastle, Australia.
+Previously she was dean at Durham University in the UK.
+Liz teaches software engineering at undergraduate and graduate levels.
+Before her new appointment she led Durham's Technology Enhanced Learning research group, and was until recently director of the UK's Centre for Excellence: Active Learning in Computing.
+She has research collaborations with firms that include IBM, Microsoft, BT, BAE, and Logica.
+In past years, she has been awarded millions of dollars in research funds.
+Liz is currently the CS First Vice President and VP for Member and Geographic Activities and chair of IEEE's Engineering, Computing, and Technology Portals Strategy Committee.
+She was previously CS VP Educational Activities (2010–2012).
+Liz has served on the program committees for over 20 IEEE conferences.
 She has published over 60 articles on software engineering and 30 on computing education.
-Burd has received many awards, including the IEEE-CS Computer Science and Engineering Undergraduate Teaching Award in 2008, and a UK National Teaching Fellowship in 2009.
-A member of IEEE and the Computer Society for 20 years, Burd became a Senior Member in 2005.
+Liz has received many awards, including the IEEE CS Computer Science and Engineering Undergraduate Teaching Award in 2008, and a UK National Teaching Fellowship in 2009.
+A member of IEEE and the Computer Society for 20 years, Liz became a Senior Member in 2005.